Get a quote

 What food will be served?

 Breakfast will be served at the accommodation.
-It is a buffet with coffee, tea, homemade juice, bread, butter, homemade jam, honey, sausage, cheese, eggs, fruits and cereals.
+It is a buffet with coffee, tea, homemade juice, bread, butter, homemade jam, honey, cheese, eggs, fruits and cereals.

 Dinner will be at the accommodation (soup, main course, dessert).

 We can cater for pretty much all diets (vegetarians, vegans, gluten intolerance, lactose intolerance, etc) but it’s a good idea to bring some of your favourite snacks with you.
 Please let us know your dietary requirements at least 4 months before your trip starts.

 The best time to visit Slovenia is from May to September.
 Temperatures during the day are nice (20°C-25°C) and it gets a bit cooler in the evening and early morning (10°C-15°C).
 In spring, the meadows are covered with beautiful wildflowers but it's usually a bit more rainy.
 In summer, it gets a bit more lively with the cattle grazing in the valley and the weather is quite hot and dry.
 Autumn is the most beautiful season with colourful forests, blue skies and white limestone rocks.

 You will be accompanied by your local guide.
 Your guide will set the pace and you should never overtake him.
 This is not a race!
 Back up support will never be far away and can be called in should there be an emergency.

 The currency is the Euro.
 Lower denominations are advised.
 For up to date currency exchange, go to www.xe.com.

 Major credit cards are widely accepted in Ljubljana but will not be accepted in the rural areas.
 Check with your bank regarding any charges applicable.

 Are there any ATMs available during the trek?